maxim-mityutko/tuya-gateway/README.md

 * authenticate with Tuya IoT via OAuth2
 * get device status
 * get device functions
-* send commands to the device in the HTML body (this means that those should be correctly formatted JSON, more below)
+* send commands to the device in the request body (this means that those should be correctly formatted JSON, more below)

 ## Setup
 1. Register at https://iot.tuya.com/